Max Verstappen stuns Lewis Hamilton to win Formula One championship in controversial finish

 Hamilton had trailed by 19 points when he began to reverse his fortunes last month, opening a three-race winning streak to draw even with Verstappen following last week’s win in the Saudi Arabian Grand Prix.

 Formula One drivers earn points for finishing in the top 10, and can earn additional points for running the fastest lap among that group.
 The scoring allotment gradually decreases from 25 points for first place to one point for 10th place.
-Hamilton was in position to win his fifth consecutive title by finishing in the top 10 above Verstappen.
+Hamilton was in position to win his fifth consecutive title by finishing in the top 10 above Verstappen, but it was not to be.